Welcome to The Broke Backpacker

 The goal of The Broke Backpacker is to show budding adventurers how to ditch their desks, hit the road and discover the intoxicating levels of freedom that can only be found while traveling the world.

 We are passionate about real adventures in far flung lands.
-We live for raw, challenging travel that pushes you out of my comfort zone and helps truly change your life…
+We live for raw, challenging travel that pushes you out of your comfort zone and helps truly change your life…

 For many moons, The Broke Backpacker was a one man band traveling the world on $10 a day, living rough, picking up random jobs, hitchhiking, Couchsurfing… It was an incredible experience yet alas; our lonely solo warrior found there was very little information on the art of true budget backpacking available online and so, a decade ago, The Broke Backpacker was born…

-We stretched out our money as far as possible by hitchhiking and couchsurfing everywhere and picking up odd jobs on farms, in bars and in hostels…
+I stretched my money as far as possible by hitchhiking and Couchsurfing everywhere and picking up odd jobs on farms and in bars and hostels, whenever I could.

-In a nutshell, we travelled super cheap in super cheap countries.
+In a nutshell, I traveled super cheap in super cheap countries.

 Do you have to be rich to travel?